stratocraft/stratocraft.dev/docs/webhook-setup-guide.md

 5. Click **Add webhook**

+💡 **App Service Note**: Your webhook URL will be `https://stratocraft-webapp.azurewebsites.net/webhook/github` if you used the default app name, or replace `stratocraft-webapp` with your chosen app name.

-💡 If your site is not deployed to production yet with a DNS name that resolves to what you provided for the *Payload URL* you will get a message `Last delivery was not successful.
-Failed to connect to host.`.
-This is expected behavior until your deployment is completed and the URL resolves.
+💡 If your site is not deployed yet, you will get a message `Last delivery was not successful.
+Failed to connect to host.` This is expected behavior until your deployment is completed and the URL resolves.

 ## Step 4: Test the Webhook